weatherhead99/oxhack_analog_electronics/readme.md

 Some very brief instructions for how to use these resources follows below.
 Also, descriptions of the sessions which have been run so far.

+You can find browseable versions of the slides and schematics [here](https://weatherhead99.github.io/oxhack_analog_electronics/).
+These are getting put up as the second set of sessions are run, so not all of the sessions are up yet.

 Resources
 =========